YiannosHg/COMP-386-Project/README.md

-# COMP-386-Project
+# COMP-386-Project.
-Project for Game Programming cource
+Project for Game Programming cource.
-Not sure what type of game
+This a 3D Rolling Ball game.
+The player has to navigate the ball to overcome the obstacles and reach the finish point.